Name: Kithaba (Skiff Guard)

 Accessory Count: 3

-Accessory Details: blaster pistol, force pike, removable bandolier
+Accessory Details: skiff guard blaster, force pike, removable bandolier

 Date Stamp: 2011